JoshCheek/ttt/Readme.md

 ### Iteration 1 - basic functionality

 * Start a game
-* Provide two human players
-* Players can mark the board
+* Interface can mark the board

 ### Iteration 2 - Players can play the game